denjn5/denjn5.github.io/_posts/2017-07-08-no-frills-sunburst-tutorial-1.md

 2. `var radius = Math.min(width, height) / 2` determines which is smaller (the `min`), the width or height.
 Then it divides that value by 2 (since the radius is 1/2 of the circle's diameter).
 Then we store that value as our radius.
 This optimizes the size of our viz within the `<svg>` element (since we don't want to leak past the edges, but we also don't want a bunch of wasted white space).
 Since width and height are both 500, the radius variable will equal 250.

 3. `d3.scaleOrdinal`: d3 scales help us map our data to something in our visual.
 Outside of d3, *ordinal scales* indicate the direction of the underlying data and provide nominal information (e.g., low, medium, high).
 In the same way, scaleOrdinal in d3 allows us to relate a part of our data to something that has a series of named values (like an array of colors).
     * `schemeCategory20b` is a d3 command that returns an array of colors. d3 has several similar options that are specifically designed to work with `d3.scaleOrdinal()`.
-The result of this line is that we'll have a variable ("color") that will return a rainbow of options for our sunburst.
+The result of this line is that we'll have a variable ('color') that will return a rainbow of options for our sunburst.

 ## Set up our SVG Workspace